3 of 3: From ruling through anti-ruling to integral living

 But self-governing has its limits of possibility, as does co-governing which also has its volume of necessity: self-governing can never eliminate the need for certain co-governing.
 This isn’t an either/or onticity, be it voluntaristic or authoritarian.
 It’s just that some practices are best done with co-governing – not least because they can’t be done on a coordinated individual basis, however intensive that collective self may appropriately develop.
 And complementary self-governing will enhance efficiency, it will be philanthropic: taking responsibility for one’s own contribution, monitoring one’s actions, regulating oneself, changing one’s behaviour.

 With de-ruling extending, the political dimension of human living would be transformed by transitioning the superordinate generative mode of political living from it being a mode of ruling to it becoming a mode of governing, more particularly self-governing.
 From rulers and ruled, from governors and governed, to a community of self-governors.
+This is said rhetorically, as more precisely it is, in its generated dimension, moving from oppressive governing (governing-over) to liberatory governing (co-governing and particularly self-governing), and, in its generative dimension, moving from a mode of oppressive governing to a mode of liberatory governing.

 The significance of this is hard to exaggerate: the erstwhile political, now the organising of communist society, is regulation, order, association in an integral form, achieved not by ruling but by governing, self-governing.
 This is what the integrating of humanity, the sublating of alienation, looks like.
 The integral generative mode for living communally (communistically, associatively) is necessarily individual and collective self-governing.
 With self-government becoming the norm, the normal way of living, so unremarkable it would escape comment, it would be like fish lacking a word for water.